LoadPipe/Hamza-seller/hamza-server/README.md

 ### PR Creator

-1. Give the PR a title: <jira id all caps>: Description
+1. Give the PR a title: [JIRA-ID-ALL-CAPS]: Description
    EXAMPLES: "HAMSL-24: Fixed Build Error", "HAMSTR-118: Created Wallet Service"

 2. Next, enter a list, as detailed as you want, of the changes in the PR (summarized)